-Configure exposed credentials checks via API · Cloudflare Web Application Firewall (WAF) docs
+Configure exposed credentials checks via API

 application/x-www-form-urlencoded.

-After creating a custom ruleset, deploy it to a phase so that it can execute.
+After creating a custom ruleset, deploy it to a phase so that it executes.
 Refer to Deploy a custom ruleset for more information.